 Specialties, Services & Treatments

 Pelvic health disorders are common.
-Nearly 1 in 3 women experience some form of symptoms, including incontinence, frequency and urgency of urination, pelvic pressure or heaviness, pelvic pain, and sexual problems.
+Nearly 1 in 3 women experience some form of symptoms, including incontinence, frequency and urgency of urination, pelvic pressure or heaviness, pelvic pain and sexual problems.

 These conditions may cause women to feel socially isolated, experience sexual inhibition, or fear making social or travel plans.
-Careers and personal relationships are often affected.
+Careers and personal relationships often are affected.

 Many women don't seek care because they don't know that treatment is available, or think the condition is too minor or embarrassing to pursue.
 Many feel they have to "live with it," buying pads or relying on medications that may have side effects.

-Mayo Clinic Health System brings together professionals from a variety of specialties to work with you to evaluate your problem and design a treatment plan to relieve your symptoms.
+We bring together professionals from a variety of specialties to work with you to evaluate your problem and design a treatment plan to relieve your symptoms.

-Explore the locations below to learn more about these pelvic health topics and the services available near you:
+Learn more about these pelvic health topics and the services available near you:

-- What to expect — Your provider will assess your symptoms and needs, answer questions, manage and recommend treatment options, refer you for other appropriate treatments, and follow up with you to ensure satisfactory results.
+Your provider will assess your symptoms and needs, answer questions, manage and recommend treatment options, refer you for other appropriate treatments and follow up with you to ensure satisfactory results.